phoebetwong/phoebetwong.github.io/resume.md

 <br>
 ## Working Papers
 ---
--	Phoebe Wong (2019), “Estimating the Effects of Independent Political Spending on Federal Contract Awards Post-<i>Citizens United</i> with Machine Learning Methods.”
+-	Phoebe Wong (2019), “Estimating the Effects of Independent Political Spending on Federal Contract Awards Post-*Citizens United* with Machine Learning Methods.”
 -	Phoebe Wong (2019), “Deficit Bias, Fiscal Rules, and Special Interest Politics: Would ‘Draining the Swamp’ Reduce Budget Deficit and Public Debt?”
 -	Phoebe Wong (2019), “Are Porkless Federal Grants Less Sticky?
 Evidence on the Flypaper Effect of Federal Highway Grants Under the Federal Earmark Ban.”